3D Requisitos de materiales de impresión: Una lista de verificación práctica para cada proyecto

 2. Procesabilidad: Ensuring the Material Works with Your Printer

 Even the strongest material is useless if it can’t be printed well.
-Processability requirements focus on how easily a material integrates with your 3D printing technology (P.EJ., MDF, SLM) y equipo.
+Processability requirements focus on how easily a material integrates with your 3D printing technology (p.ej., MDF, SLM) y equipo.

 Processability Requirements by Printing Technology

-Tecnología de impresiónKey Processability RequirementsMaterial Examples That Meet ThemCommon Pitfalls to Avoid
+Printing TechKey Processability RequirementsMaterial Examples That Meet ThemCommon Pitfalls to Avoid

-3. Economía: Balancing Cost & Valor
+3. Economy: Balancing Cost & Valor

-3D printing materials range from \(15/kilos (Estampado) a \)500/kilos (aleación de titanio).
+3D printing materials range from \(15/kilos (PLA) a \)500/kilos (aleación de titanio).
 Economy requirements ensure you get the best cost-benefit ratio—avoiding overspending on premium materials when a budget option works, or cutting corners on cheap materials that fail.

 Key Economic Requirements

-RequisitoHow to Evaluate ItExample Scenarios
+RequirementHow to Evaluate ItExample Scenarios

 4. Seguridad: Protecting Users & the Environment